• Skip to main content

 • Sugar – A small amount of sugar helps the crust to brown and be crispy.
 It does not make the crust taste sweet, so do not omit.

 • Vegan Butter – I use either Miyoko’s Plant Butter or Country Crock Plant Butter for my crust.
 Both work well.
 One thing to note when working with vegan butters is they melt quicker than dairy butter, so you must take care to keep the dough cold.
-Regular butter can also be used in this recipe if you’re not vegan or dairy free.
+If you don't need a dairy-free option, use regular unsalted butter in the same measure.
 Do not substitute margarine or other butter replacement products.

 • Vegetable Shortening - For years I made my gluten free crust with all vegan butter and while it tastes delicious it can make it hard to work with the dough because it melts very quick.
 For the past year or so, I've been using half shortening and it gives the best of both worlds - extra flaky and buttery taste!